surifirstpin/biplus_documentation/docs/Visualization.md

 ### Editing Options for Line Chart

-- **Show percentage**  displays percentage of occupancy, each measure value holds in pie chart.
-To enable it select the **Check Box** show percentage as shown below;
+- **Show percentage**  displays percentage of occupancy, each measure value holds in a pie chart.
+To enable it select the **Check Box** show percentage as shown in below image.
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/6921e2105eb29674d2f727201df80f5be58983d5/images/show_percentage.png)

-- **Polar Area** On selecting the polar area **Check Box** it enables the polar view for each dimensions in pie chart.
+- **Polar Area** On selecting the polar area **Check Box** it enables the polar view for each dimensions field in a pie chart.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/ca8620aee571293baafa06532397667001086ceb/images/polar_area.png)

--  **Donut** donut chart are equal to pie chart. they show relationships of parts to a whole. select **Check Box** to enables the donut view.
+-  **Donut** donut chart are equal to pie chart.
+They show relationships of parts to a whole. select **Check Box** to enables the donut view.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/931940aa7f830b84487e8ea4b873c0857bbfa3e9/images/donut.png)